 A cup of cold water.
 A shared piece of bread.
 A touch on the arm.
-The gentle stroke of a hand on your hair as you lie in pain.
+The gentle stroke of a hand on your forehead as you lie in pain.
 A kind word.

 Jesus sent the seventy into the towns where he would eventually preach.
 These forerunners, charged with a sort of knightly code of honor, healed the sick and proclaimed the Kingdom of God.

-We are changed by our acts of mercy.
-Rather than our actions bringing about the Kingdom in the world, the Kingdom of God comes forth in us through our actions and our interaction with those we serve (meditation one).
-Love's demands transform us (meditation two) but it's worth any sacrifice (meditation three).
+The people Jesus sent out were changed by their acts of mercy.
+Rather than our actions bringing about the Kingdom in the world, the Kingdom of God comes forth in us through our actions and our interaction with those we serve (Meditation One).
+Love's demands transform us (Meditation Two) and that is worth any sacrifice necessary (Meditation Three).

 Communion of The Apostles, Albrecht Altdorfer, 1516.
 Clearly not the sending of the 70 as the disiples have staffs and cloaks, but interesting contrast to other "communion of Apostles" where Jesus formally distributes communion like a priest at mass.
 Here, the disciples serve out in a wilderness, an abandoned place.

 Meditation Two (Insight) Love's Demands Love will make demands on us.
 It will question us from within.
 It will disturb us.
 Sadden us.
 Play havoc with our feelings.
 Harass us.
 Reveal our superficialities.
 But at last it will bring us to the light. -Carlo Carreto 1910-1988 God does not hurry over things; time is His, not mine, and I, little creature, have been called to be transformed into God by sharing His life.
 And what transforms me is the charity which he pours into my heart.
 Love transforms me slowly into God. -Carlo Carretto